sisihagen/website/content/en/blog/2019/11/the-birth-of-tragedy.md

 title: "The birth of tragedy"
 date: 2019-11-03
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The decision to leave the EU was the result of a long political process."
-draft: false
 lang: en
 cover: "society"
 ---